How The Unabated NFL Simulator Works

 Team ratings are not static.
 They change week to week based on how teams play relative to expectation.
 We give users the ability to change how sensitive these power rating changes are to simulated game outcomes.

 A more aggressive RUF setting will lead to a wider range of outcomes for that team.
 If you think there is more uncertainty around a team’s rating, a more aggressive RUF setting is appropriate.
-The Jaguars, for example, have many questions that one could argue increases the uncertainty in their rating and would justify a more aggressive RUF: Will Urban Meyer’s collegiate coaching success translate to the NFL?
-Will Trevor Lawrence set the world on fire, or experience growing pains?
+The Broncos, for example, have many questions that one could argue increases the uncertainty in their rating and would justify a more aggressive RUF: Is Bo Nix ready to lead an NFL offense?
+If Denver stumbles out of the gate again will there be a coaching change?

 Conversely, some teams, as Dennis Green once opined, “are who we thought they were.”
 Teams that you believe have less uncertainty in their rating should have a more conservative RUF.